N2CON TECHNOLOGY

 Visibility: logging, alerting, and retention

-If you cannot answer “who did what, when” you cannot investigate or prove control operation.
+If you cannot answer "who did what, when," you cannot investigate incidents or prove that controls are operating.
+Logging is not optional.
+It is the evidence layer that makes everything else defensible.

 Recoverability: cloud availability is not the same as recovery